aisingapore/TagUI/README.md

 - Filename can have no extension, .txt or .js or .tagui extension
 - Type tagui without parameters to see its version and options

-By default, log files (.log .raw .js) are created after running.
-To switch off, put an empty file tagui_no_logging in tagui/src folder.
-If your command prompt or terminal font size is too small, you can set it to much larger font sizes for easier reading.
-Below example runs a script to search on Yahoo website and capture screenshots of the results.

 **Windows** - unzip the tagui folder to c:\\.
 Open command prompt with Start Menu -> type run -> type cmd and enter

 ```